Definition of early

-When a player plays "earlier", he is in earlier position, in other words, he is among the first to play preflop.
-The most "earlier" position is Under The Gun (UTG).
+When a player plays "early", it means that he is in an early position, in other words, he is among the first to play preflop.
+The earliest position is the Under The Gun (UTG).
 He is first to speak preflop.
-Depending on the number of players at the table, there may be UTG+1 and UTG+2 next.
-These three positions generally form the so-called "earlier" positions.
-Then come the players in "middle position" (MP1 and MP2) or "hijack" and "lowjack" depending on the vocabulary you use.
-So, if we recapitulate, the positions earlier, then middle, the cutoff, the button and the blinds.
+Depending on the number of players at the table, there may be a UTG+1 and UTG+2.
+These three positions are usually called "early" positions.
+Then there are the "middle position" players (MP1 and MP2) or "hijack" and "lowjack" depending on the vocabulary you use.
+So, to recap, early positions, then middle, cutoff, button and blinds.

-When playing in earlier (EP), we have to take into account several aspects.
-First, we talk first without knowing what the other players have done.
-We have no clues about the strength of their hand.
+When playing early (EP), we have to consider several aspects.
+First, we speak first without knowing what the other players have done.
+We have no clue about the strength of their hand.
 We have to be careful with these positions.
-If a hand like matching J7 can open very well from the knob, such a hand in UTG position or in earlier position in general will be almost impossible to pay off.
-In earlier, you'll want to be more conservative, especially if you're a beginner.
-If you can play more than 50% of your hands profitably from the button, it is not a mistake to play as little as hijack% of your UTG hands.
-On the other hand, when bluffing, if you are earlier, you will be given a lot of credit.
+While a hand like J7 suited may very well open from the button, such a hand in UTG position or in early position in general will be almost impossible to make money on.
+In early position, you will want to be more conservative, especially if you are a beginner.
+If you can play more than 50% of your hands profitably from the button, it is not a mistake to play as little as 12% of your UTG hands.
+On the other hand, when you bluff, if you are early, you will be given a lot of credit.